 Marketing and Events Coordinator

-Hosting events provides an ideal opportunity to engage with our School of Public Affairs audiences; however, a well-executed event requires a tremendous amount of advance planning, and responsibility for compliance with university policies.
+Hosting events provides an ideal opportunity to engage with our School of Public Affairs audiences; however, a well-executed event requires a tremendous amount of advance planning and compliance with university policies.
 Event planning entails many steps, including:

-This is not an exhaustive list of steps involved in event planning, but merely a guide.
-If you are considering planning an event, please contact Emma Martz for assistance as early as possible.
+This is not an exhaustive list of steps involved in event planning but merely a guide.
+If you are considering planning an event, please contact Emma Martz at email@example.com for assistance as early as possible.
 In the event that she is not available to manage your event, she will be a great resource for ensuring that you understand CU Denver processes and policies around hosting events, and she can provide best practices, checklists, contact information for vendors, webinar support, and more.
-If you would like assistance with the messaging and publicity for your events, please contact Toula Wellbrook at email@example.com or Emma Martz at firstname.lastname@example.org.
+Emma also can assist you with the messaging and publicity for events that you are hosting.